 I am a serial entrepreneur.
 I have owned a catering company, a children’s entertainment company, and a marketing company.
 And, I think of myself as a creative spirit.

 I have walked this path for many years and what I have learned is that it’s easy to get discouraged.
 We all have times when the fear of doing what seems impossible gets overwhelming and we slow down or start thinking about quitting.

 So it’s imperative, if you want success, to find the tools and techniques that will help you stay the course.
 The one thing that will make all the difference is encouragement: finding and giving it.

 There is not one person in the world whose path is an easy one.
 Life has a tendency to knock us around from time to time.
 Sometimes, it all just gets pretty overwhelming.
 By encouraging ourselves, and raising our skills in this area, we become available to give others who need a boost.
 The energy created in those moments explodes and creates new ideas, new friends and new opportunities.

 It has taken me a long time to realize that life outside my comfort zone was a whole lot more interesting- especially when it allows me to create miracles with such a small amount of effort.
-Join our Facebook community and participate in helping us grow this group through our stories and conversation.
+Once you take a step forward, opportunity emerges – always.